josros/boby/README.md

 2. Content assist leads to "<reference> cannot be resolved." in relative scenarios.
 This issue seems to be related to: https://bugs.eclipse.org/bugs/show_bug.cgi?id=495047

-3. org.eclipse.xtext.validation.NamesAreUniqueValidator does not work due to: https://bugs.eclipse.org/bugs/show_bug.cgi?id=364910
+3. org.eclipse.xtext.validation.NamesAreUniqueValidator does not work due to: https://bugs.eclipse.org/bugs/show_bug.cgi?id=364910 (The development of custom validation has been started)